Matway/mpl-examples/README.md

 # Speed of examples

-Running time, in seconds, as measured on Linux with `AMD EPYC 7643, 2396 MHz`
+Running time, as measured on Linux with `AMD EPYC 7643, 2396 MHz`

 | Example name   | MPL    | C++    | Python
 | -------------- | ------ | ------ | ------